dikoodin/memo/README.md

 MemoSoft Demo
 =============

-Application is to demonstrate integration of diferent technologies Java 6, JSF 2.0, Spring 3, JPA and PostgreSQL running on Tomcat 7.
+Application is to demonstrate integration of Java 6, JSF 2.0, Spring 3, JPA and PostgreSQL, Tomcat 7.
 Please check the versions in pom.xml file.

 Running the Demo